The Challenge of Jewelry Storage

 Every woman’s jewelry collection is different.
 Some have a great deal of earrings, but no bracelets.
 Others may have a lot of necklaces and rings, but not so many earrings.
 Some women have a LOT of everything!

 The storage tips on this page are designed to bring you some creative suggestions on jewelry storage you might not have thought of.
 There’s even a space below where you can share your favorite jewelry storage tips and techniques!

 There are numerous jewelry trees you can purchase that are fun (like the one pictured on this page).
 However, you can create your own quite easily and with less expense.

-Jewelry Storage Tree Step #2: Bring in some color!
-Paint the branches with spray paint in your favorite hues (my favorites are hot pink and lime green).
+- Jewelry Storage Tree Step #2: Bring in some color!
+Paint the branches with spray paint in your favorite hues.
 If you’re more of a naturalist, you can leave the branches bare and in their original state.

 One of my favorite organizing tips is to repurpose items that would otherwise not be used or thrown away.
 Here are some suggestions for repurposing items to use in your creative jewelry storage:

 - Dress Forms: Hang, pin, tack your necklaces, earrings, bracelets onto the form.
 You can make a vintage look by incorporating lace, scarves, etc. onto the form.